telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ### async.retryAfter `Number`

-If the property is set the failed upload request will be repeated after the declared amount of ticks.
+If you set the property, the failed upload request is repeated after the declared amount of ticks.

 #### Example